Selling and distributing your cosmetics in Canada (The Guide)

 My product is already sold and approved in my country can I just send it to Canada?

 No. You will need to comply with Health Canada regulation on cosmetics prior to sending any goods to your clients in Canada.
 Under the Food and Drugs Act, a cosmetic includes “any substance or mixture of substances, manufactured, sold or represented for use in cleansing, improving or altering the complexion, skin, hair or teeth and includes deodorants and perfumes.”
 This includes cosmetics used by professional esthetic services, bulk institutional products (such as hand soap in school rest rooms), as well as “handmade” cosmetics sold at craft sales or home-based businesses.
 This means that if you sell a cream or any type of cosmetics you will need to know these regulations or else your product might be stopped at the Canadian border.
-I would highly suggest checking with an expert if you are compliant if you have any doubt.
+I would highly suggest checking with an expert if you are compliant or if you have any doubt.
+You can always email us.

 Where do I start from here?